How to Read a Profit and Loss Statement (Without an Accounting Degree)

 My P&L shows profit but I have no cash.
 Why?

-Common reasons: you have outstanding invoices (accounts receivable), you made a large purchase that's being depreciated (shows as a small expense on the P&L but was a large cash outflow), or you're paying down debt principal (doesn't show on P&L but reduces cash).
+Common reasons: you have outstanding invoices (accounts receivable) — you earned the revenue on the P&L but the cash hasn't arrived.
+You made a large equipment purchase that's being depreciated (shows as a small expense on the P&L but was a large cash outflow).
+Or you're paying down debt principal (doesn't show on the P&L but reduces cash).
 Look at your cash flow statement for the full picture.

 What's the difference between cash-basis and accrual-basis P&L?

-Cash-basis: records revenue when cash arrives and expenses when cash leaves.
-Simple, reflects your bank balance.
-Accrual-basis: records revenue when earned and expenses when incurred, regardless of when cash moves.
-More accurate for businesses with invoices and payment terms.
+Cash-basis records revenue when cash arrives and expenses when cash leaves.
+It's simple and reflects your bank balance.
+Accrual-basis records revenue when earned and expenses when incurred, regardless of when cash moves.
+It's more accurate for businesses with invoices and payment terms.
 Most businesses under $1M use cash-basis.
-Larger businesses and those with investors typically use accrual.
+See the detailed example above.

 ---